James Adam Redfield, Ph.D.

 M.A. in Socio-Cultural Anthropology, UC Berkeley, 2010

-As Assistant Professor of Biblical and Talmudic Literatures in the Department of Theological Studies at St. Louis University, James Redfield's primary research area is late ancient Judaism.
+James Redfield's primary research area is late ancient Judaism.
 He also teaches the Hebrew Bible, with a special interest in this canon's afterlives in literature, criticism, and theory.
-James approaches these sources primarily through cultural anthropology–the field where he began graduate work–and his book project (on Curiosity and Culture in Early Rabbinic Law), writes Talmudic law into the history of ethnography and cultural theory, both late-ancient and modern.
+Redfield approaches these sources primarily through cultural anthropology–the field where he began graduate work–and his book project (on Curiosity and Culture in Early Rabbinic Law), writes Talmudic law into the history of ethnography and cultural theory, both late-ancient and modern.
 He has published in the above areas of the humanities, and others; he is also an experienced translator of scholarship and literature (French, German, Yiddish).

 - Talmudic law and culture